1. The wandering lamb

 6. Mysteries and riddles

 The Ghent Altarpiece is a unique work of art with lots of unsolved riddles and mysteries.
 It is said that on the panel with the townscape and the Erythraean Sibyl, human faces can be seen in the sky, but no-one knows whom they represent.
 The skyline on the central panel is said to be a collage of fictional and real buildings.
 During a restoration of the Ghent Altarpiece in 1951, the lamb appeared to have four ears.
 The animal’s ears had been painted over when modifications were made around 1550.
 The otherworldly, mysterious four-eared lamb was on display for a while during the restoration process in MSK.
-Come and take a look in 2020, and search for the hidden faces like a real detective!
+Come and take a look, and search for the hidden faces like a real detective!
 Who knows, you may even discover another mystery?

 7. Van Eyck’s DNA traces